ENGLISH PRONUNCIATION EXERCISES

 For example, if you are working to correct your ‘th’, you need to master the mouth position first, then get it right in words (like method and bath) and then build up to practice in full sentences.
 I see many students who have skipped these levels – it’s like going from crawling to running!
 You need the steps in between to get good control – if you skip them, you’ll make errors.

-3. teach you to recognise when you make the sound correctly and when you mispronounce it.
+3. Teach you to recognise when you make the sound correctly and when you mispronounce it.
 This is a crucial step!
 I can’t tell you how many people miss this step.
 Too many students I meet with have relied on a teacher to do this for them in the past.
 This has made their training ineffective.
-If you can’t recognise by yourself when you make the sound correctly or incorrectly then you won’t be able to change it.
+If you can’t recognise by yourself when you make the sound correctly or incorrectly then you won’t be able to get the control needed to change it.
+This is all about CONTROL!!!

-5. give you the practise needed to transfer your new sounds to your everyday speaking.
+5. Give you the practise needed to transfer your new sounds to your everyday speaking.
 Doing English pronunciation exercises is so different to speaking with your boss!
 That’s why practice is SO important.
 English pronunciation exercises should help you move through the stages of mastering a sound.
-A good English pronunciation course will help you level up your skills and give you plenty of practise for transferring your skills to your everyday life.
+A good English pronunciation course will help you level up your skills in a systematic and logical way.
+And of course give you LOADS of practise for transferring your skills to your everyday life.

 2. Focus on Your Stress & Rhythm

 The best English Pronunciation Exercises for clearer English will give you practise with word stress and rhythm in English.
-After all, this is one of the key factors affecting how clear a person’s English is.
+After all, this is one of the key, most important factors affecting how clear a person’s English is.

 Many non-native speakers use word stress that is more like the stress in their first language.
 This can make their English unclear.